 2. Marble Patterns

 Marble is a form of limestone, and people adore it for its unique color streaks and clean elegance.
 A marble pattern is actually very simple to recreate using polymer clay.

-To make marbled polymer clay earrings, you'll need to mix white clay with a solid hue of your choice, following these steps:
+To make marbled clay earrings, you'll need to mix white clay with a solid hue of your choice, following these steps: